MicrosoftLearning/MB-230-Dynamics365forCustomerService/Instructions/Labs/LAB[MB-230]_M01Lab01_Creating_Cases.md

 ## Scenario

 You are a customer service manager at City Power & Light who has been tasked with trying the new case functionality before rolling it out to your users.
 In this lab, you will create new customer cases and create a phone calls associated with the cases.
+This exercise should take approximately 20 minutes to complete.

 ## Exercise 1 – Navigate to Dynamics 365 Customer Service Hub